SUMMER APPEAL 2025

 A case in point

 In 2015 a young lyric-coloratura soprano, Robyn Allegra Parton, joined our Young Artists Scheme to cover the role of Oscar in Verdi’s Un ballo in Maschera.
-Fast forward nine years, and we are delighted to welcome Robyn back as the title role in Lucia di Lammermoor.
+Fast forward nine years, and we were delighted to welcome Robyn back in 2024 as the title role in Lucia di Lammermoor.

-I'm thrilled to debut the challenging and iconic role of Lucia di Lammermoor with a company that already knows me well and prioritizes artist development.
-This will allow me the creative freedom to discover Lucia during the production process - the perfect way to get to know her!
+I was thrilled to debut the challenging and iconic role of Lucia di Lammermoor with a company that already knows me well and prioritises artist development.
+This allowed me the creative freedom to discover Lucia during the production process - the perfect way to get to know her!
 As a former young artist with If Opera, I know that opportunities for young artists to transition from education to major roles are essential and hard to come by.
 If Opera is crucial in providing this support for UK-trained singers.

 Robyn Allegra Parton